Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 Different types of objects are uniquely identified in different ways:

 [Accounts](concept-accounts.html) are identified by their [Address][], for example `"cDarPNJEpCnpBZSfmcquydockkePkjPGA2"`.
 Addresses always start with "r".
-Many `casinocoind` methods also accept a hexadecimal representation.
+Many `stoxumd` methods also accept a hexadecimal representation.

 [Transactions](reference-transaction-format.html) are identified by a [Hash][] of the transaction's binary format.
 You can also identify a transaction by its sending account and [Sequence Number][].